-The funded status of the 100 largest corporate defined benefit pension plans decreased by $68 billion during July as measured by the Milliman 100 Pension Funding Index (PFI).
-The deficit ballooned to $388 billion, with liability losses outweighing asset gains during July.
-Pension liabilities rose due to a decrease in the benchmark corporate bond interest rates used to value those liabilities.
-As of July 31, the funded ratio dropped to 81.1%, down from 83.5% at the end of June.
-This is the lowest funded ratio observed since the end of October 2016, when it was 79.0%.
-The current PFI funded ratio is down 8.7% relative to the start of 2020, when it measured 89.8%.
+The funded status of the 100 largest corporate defined benefit pension plans decreased by $19 billion during July as measured by the Milliman 100 Pension Funding Index (PFI), marking the second consecutive month of downward movement.
+The funding surplus fell to $67 billion as a result of liability increases, which offset asset gains during July.
+Pension liabilities soared due to a decrease in the benchmark corporate bond interest rates used to value those liabilities.
+As of July 31, the funded ratio dropped to 104.5%, down from 105.9% at the end of June.
+Despite the decline, July is the sixth consecutive month in which “full funding” has been achieved.

 |MV||PBO||FUNDED STATUS||FUNDED PERCENTAGE|